Two-Dimensional Altermagnetic Iron Oxyhalides: Real Chern Topology and Valley-Spin-Lattice Coupling

-We estimate the magnetic transition temperatures of these materials by using Monte Carlo simulations.
-As shown in Fig.~\ref{fig2}(d), the result shows that the N\'eel temperature of these three materials are around 100 K. The specific values are presented in Table~\ref{table1}.
-Although these values are below room temperature, they are still higher than transition temperatures for many experimentally reported 2D magnetic materials, such as CrI$_3$~\cite{huang2017layer,jiang2018controlling} and Fe$_3$GeTe$_2$~\cite{deng2018gate,fei2018two}.
-And by material engineering, e.g., by doping, strain, or proximity effect, it is possible to further increase their N\'eel temperatures.
+We estimate the magnetic transition temperatures by using Monte Carlo simulations.
+As shown in Fig.~\ref{fig1}(f) and Fig.~S1, the estimated transition temperatures are around 100 K. The specific values are presented in Table~\ref{table1}.
+Although these values are below room temperature, they are still higher than those for many experimentally reported 2D magnetic materials, such as CrI$_3$~\cite{huang2017layer,jiang2018controlling} and Fe$_3$GeTe$_2$~\cite{deng2018gate,fei2018two}.